Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 This document explores various prompting techniques to achieve the same goal using different approaches.
 Understanding these techniques helps create more effective and versatile prompts.

 ## 1. Role-Based Prompting
+*Role-based prompting involves assigning a specific role to the AI to guide its responses based on the expertise of that role.*
 ```
 You are an experienced DevOps engineer with expertise in AWS infrastructure.
 Create a plan for migrating a monolithic application to a microservices architecture on AWS.
 ```

 ## 2. Step-by-Step Prompting
+*Step-by-step prompting breaks down a task into sequential steps to ensure clarity and completeness in the response.*
 ```
 I need to migrate a monolithic application to a microservices architecture on AWS.
 1. First, analyze the current monolithic application structure